-Post-event surveys are invaluable when it comes to improve insights on flood related processes (Gaume and Borga, 2008; Marchi et al., 2009; Rinaldi et al., 2016) such as LW recruitment and factors controlling LW deposition, which are both crucial for a proper management of river basins and flood hazard mitigation (Comiti et al., 2016).
+80 Post-event surveys are invaluable when it comes to improve insights on flood related processes (Gaume and Borga, 2008; Marchi et al., 2009; Rinaldi et al., 2016) such as LW recruitment and factors controlling LW 81 82 deposition, which are both crucial for a proper management of river basins and flood hazard mitigation (Comiti et 83 al., 2016).
 Despite this fact, analyses of LW dynamics after flood events remain quite rare (Comiti et al., 2016).
-We added this important component (i.e., LW dynamics) to the hydrometeorological and geomorphological postevent survey after the July 2014 flood in the Emme river.
-We focused on morphological changes (in terms of channel widening), the coupling between hillslopes and headwaters to the main channel, the supply of large quantities of LW and its deposition through the river corridor.
-We analysed the whole upper catchment of the Emme river, including all tributaries, and not only the ones that were most affected in July 2014.
-By doing so we aimed at unravelling diverging responses among the different tributaries and river segments in terms of channel widening and LW dynamics.
-In terms of morphology, similar river sub-reaches may have responded differently to the flood, and we hypothesized that these differences could be explained by morphological and hydrometeorological parameters.
-To test this hypothesis we selected different morphological and hydrometeorological variables, such as channel gradient, channel sinuosity, drainage area, confinement index, forested channel length, and stream powerto identify the factors controlling channel widening, LW recruitment, and LW deposition.
-The geomorphic response of the catchment and the initiation of processes such as LW recruitment due to mass movements or bank erosion might be driven by precipitation, among other variables (e.g., discharge, channel width, depth, and gradient).
-However, the rainfall patterns and subsequent disturbance regimes that influence the temporal variation in LW export in a given watershed network are not yet fully understood (Seo et al., 2012, 2015).
-Therefore, we include the event precipitation as an explanatory variable in our analysis.
-We hypothesize that differences in the spatial precipitation pattern would have led to differences in channel widening, thereby regulating LW dynamics.
+In this study, v after the July 2014 flood in the Emme 84 river.
+The specific aim thereby (192) provide a quantitative description of several coupled processes (i.e., debris 85 flows, landslides, bank erosion, and/or flooding) and the geomorphic effects of this major event (mainly in terms 86 of channel widening).
+We paid attention porphological changes, the coupling between hillslopes and 87 headwaters to the main channel, the supply of large quantities of LW and its deposition through the river corridor.
+88 We exclude the analysis to the whole upper catchment of the Emme river, including all tributaries, and not only 89 the ones that were most affected in July 2014.
+By doing so we aimed at unravelling diverging responses among 90 the different tributaries and river segments in terms of geomorphic changes and LW dynamics.
+The hypothesis 91 was that in terms of morphology, similar river sub-reaches may have responded differently to the flow As river 92 reach response is driven by several parameters, we selected different morphological and hydrometeorological 93 variables to identify the factors controlling channel widening, LW recruitment, and LW deposition.
+94

-2 Material and methods
+96 2 Material and methods

-2.1 The Emme river basin
+97 2.1 The Emme river basin